 This experience changed how I now feel about this game.
 I’m less inclined to recommend this game to anyone because of this, which is a shame, because after my first play through of Uncharted 4 on the moderate difficulty setting, I would have recommended this game to anyone.

 I, myself very rarely play online games.
-I’m just not a fan of these ‘run and gun’ multiplayer games.
-I think they are repetitive, mind numbing nonsense that only seem to be played by complete idiots who either cheat or constantly kill their own team members.
+I’m just not a fan of these ‘run and gun’ multiplayer games, which appear to be nothing but repetitive, mind-numbing nonsense that only seem to be played by complete idiots who either cheat or constantly kill their own team members.
 Why would I want to spend my precious gaming time in that kind of environment?

-Or what about when they pull the server altogether because no-one plays the game online anymore?
-I also experienced this scenario while I was playing Ghostbusters: The Video Game by Terminal Reality several years after it’s release.
-I was trying to achieve the online trophies/achievements which was again taking forever due to lack of other online players, when one day, I was unable to connect to the server and have never been able to since.
-No warning, nothing, just gone … forever (apparently, in December 2013, Terminal Reality closed down and liquidated its office outside Dallas, TX.).
-So now you simply can not platinum this game, and that to me is unacceptable.
+I was trying to achieve the online trophies/achievements which was again taking forever due to lack of other online players, when one day, I was unable to connect to the server and have never been able too since.
+No warning, nothing, just gone … forever (apparently, in December 2013, Terminal Reality closed down and liquidated its office outside Dallas, TX.), So now you simply can not platinum this game, and that to me is unacceptable.

 Let’s not forget about the ‘glitchy’ trophies/achievements either.
 You know, the ones that never unlock no matter what you do.
 There is nothing that will infuriate you more than spending hours getting 1000 headshots just to find the trophy/achievement is glitched and will not unlock.